Ray Bradbury Short Stories List: PDF, Online and Books

 Banshee

 The narrator takes a taxi to Courtown House, the home of his employer and film director John Hampton.
 They’re going to go over the script he’s just finished.
 There are some sounds from outside.
-Hampton claims they’re from a banshee, who’s cries portend a death.
+Hampton claims they’re from a banshee, whose cries portend a death.

 One For His Lordship, and One For the Road!